 Neeson was suddenly left alone, raising their` two boys, Micheál and Daniel, and trying to wrap his head around the unbelievable loss of the love of his life.
 Here’s what their beautiful romance can teach us about love, loss, and the power of a truly unbreakable bond.

-Liam and Natasha’s love story teaches us:
+Liam Neeson and Natasha Richardson’s love story teaches us:

 Their connection was instant but incovenient